 Disability includes people of all genders, gender orientation, ethnicity, socio-economics, age, and culture.
 People with typical bodies can be considered temporarily able-bodied.
 Disabilities can happen at any time to anyone.
 These studies promote awareness, inclusion, accessibility and advocacy for people with disabilities — including adults, youth and children.

 Bishop Peggy Johnson authored the Mission u study guide, It may be used for UMW, church and conference level seminars.
 “The Church and People with Disabilities: Awareness, Accessibility and Advocacy” is available for $5.
 Or view the 190-slide presentation, “Church and People with Disabilities” (pdf) for workshop leaders.
 More study resources are available at UMW Disability.

 - Set Up a Disability-friendly Church is a 24-slide presentation by consultant Lynn Swedberg.
 It is suitable for one-session adult Sunday School classes, trustees meetings and more.

 - Disability Ministries Concerns is a 6 minute You Tube video that demonstrates ways churches are inclusive.
 It is produced by the Baltimore Washington Conference of the UMC.

 - Introduction to Disability Ministry, is a 7-minute video, produced by Howard Gutherman and the Desert Southwest Conference.
 It explains the role of a disability committee and provides a summary of a Disability Concerns Workshop in that process.

-- Theology is an essay by Tim Vermande
+- Theology is an essay coordinated by Tim Vermande